envisioning/vocab/src/content/slapa-self-learning-agent-for-performing-apis.md

 - 0.375
 - 0.35
 - 0.325
-slug: slapa
+slug: slapa-self-learning-agent-for-performing-apis
 summary: AI agent designed to autonomously learn and interact with APIs to perform tasks more effectively over time.
 title: SLAPA (Self-Learning Agent for Performing APIs)
 ---